 To be apprehensive or afraid is not who I am.
 I revel in the stupendousness of Mother Nature.
-I am awestruck by the sheer magnificence of it all.
+I am awestruck by the shear magnificence of it all.
 I glory in the fact that I am in its midst and can feel the grandeur of God.
 Different strokes for different folks, Right?
 I have been concerned several times in my life.
-I once sank in a hurricane in July 1979.
-I was caught in a thunderstorm, on a boat, in the bay and watched everyone hair stand up like Buckwheat's on the Little Rascals show.
-There was so much static in the air that it crackled but we weren't struck.
-Close calls for sure but those circumstances were out of my control.
-What I am talking about is the topic of this blog.
+I once sank in a hurricane in July, 1979.
+I was caught in a thunder storm out in the bay once and watched everyone’s hair stand up like Buck Wheat on the Little Rascals.
+Close calls for sure but those were circumstances out of my control.
+What I am talking about here is the topic of this blog.

 I calmed myself to be still and participate or be an observer as Mother Nature expressed herself in the epiphany of the moment.
-I had to find that word and it's a good one for what I was experiencing.
-I watched as the first big wet drops fell and splattered upon my driveway, then they became faster and faster until there was a torrent.
-I watched as the street was washed of all the dirt and dust and as my plants seem to exclaim with thunderous applause as they drank gleefully of the abundance.
-The storm didn't last long, perhaps 20 minutes.
-I then began to glimpse some blue sky towards the south You might think the story over but such is not the case.
+I had to find that word and it’s a good one for what I was experiencing.
+I watched as the first big wet drops fell and splattered on my drive way and then they came faster and faster until there was a torrent.
+I watched as the street was washed of all its dirt and dust and as my plants seem to exclaim with thunderous applause as they drank gleefully of the abundance.
+The storm didn’t last long, about 20 minutes, and then I began to see the clouds thin and pass over and could once again glimpse the blue sky to the south.
+You might think the story is over, but no!